 The online world is growing.
 Facebook now boasts a “population” larger than the United States.
-Thousands of dentists are currently taking advantage of social media (e.g. Facebook, Twitter, Youtube, LinkedIn, &c.) and smartphones.
+Thousands of dentists are currently taking advantage of all types of social media.
+Why wouldn’t an Ortodoncista (orthodontist to those who don’t understand Spanish) want to show off their work on social media?
 It is important to take a brief look at some important issues and areas of concern for dental professionals using or considering the use of social media to build and promote their public, patient, and employee relationships.

 The advantages of a strong social media presence are clear.
 Information may be shared with colleagues to sustain camaraderie, with patients to strengthen dentist-patient relationships, and with the public to bolster your reputation.
-However, what may seem to be a cheap promotional tool can quickly become a costly defamatory weapon.
-Having a strong social media presence is better than social media absence.
-However, as with any tool, it is best to educate yourself about the tool’s capabilities and drawbacks before its use.
 It is vitally important to consult with your legal advisers early and often when bringing your professional presence to an online forum.

-(a) Dentists should be cognizant of standards of patient privacy and confidentiality that must be maintained in all environments, including online, and must refrain from posting identifiable patient information online.
+(a) Dentists should be cognizant of standards of patient privacy and confidentiality that must be maintained in all environments, including online.

-(b) When using the Internet for social networking, dentists should use privacy settings to safeguard personal information and content.
-Dentists should routinely monitor their own Internet presence to ensure that the personal and professional information on their own sites and content posted about them by others, is accurate and appropriate.
+(b) When using the Internet for social networking, dentists should use privacy settings to safeguard personal information and content to the extent possible.

 (c) If dentists interact with patients on the Internet, dentists must maintain appropriate boundaries of the patient-dentist relationship.